Success never just happens.

 The idea is simple.
 Create art people like to buy and then make some more art people like to buy.
 If making such art overlaps with art you like to make, you have hit the sweet spot.
 Unless you are independently wealthy, you want your art to pay.
 Having a consistent style is a key component for your success.

-I am amazed at the amount of push back that I get, that my friend Jason Horejs and others get who extol the virtues of making work that is consistent and recognizable.
+I am amazed at the amount of pushback that I get, that my friend Jason Horejs and others get who extol the virtues of making pushbacks consistent and recognizable.
 You are free to make art from the heart, but if it does not find a welcome home with buyers because it does not appeal to them, you have a hobby not a career.

 To make art you like that you know will also appeal to your collectors is not selling out.
 That is such a lame idea.
 Think about it.
 Who makes the decision you have sold out?
 Some art critic?
 Some gallerist?
 Some museum curator?
 Are you kidding?
 These people can be important, but none of them are sending you checks to pay the bills.